What are the trends right now in the energy world?

 How much will solar/wind/geothermal/biomass/hydro cost at my home?

 The cost to install and maintain one of these system depends on a few factors.
 These include the size of the system, what you are using it for, and if you are combing two RE options (for example, solar photovoltaics & geothermal).
-To get an estimate for a system unique to your home, search the Partner Installer Directory to find an installer near you.
+To get an estimate for a system unique to your home, search the for installers with the Vermont Renewable Energy Business Listing to find an installer near you.
 Keep in mind that that there are a number of incentives and financing options (see below).

 What financing options or incentives are available for installing solar/bio/geo/hydro/wind?